Connect Workday to your favorite reporting tools without moving data.

 Use CData Connect Cloud to gain access to live Amazon Athena data from your Google Sheets.

-Google Sheets is a from, web-based spreadsheet program.
-When paired with CData Connect Cloud, you can instantly access Amazon Athena data from within Google Sheets for data analysis, collaborations, calculations, and more.
-This article shows how to connect to Amazon Athena in your Connect Cloud instance and access live Amazon Athena data in Google Sheets.
+Google Sheets is a web-based spreadsheet program provided by Google.
+When integrated with CData Connect Cloud, you can effortlessly gain access to Amazon Athena data directly within Google Sheets for tasks such as data analysis, collaboration, calculations, and more.
+This article offers a comprehensive guide on connecting to Amazon Athena within your Connect Cloud instance and accessing live Amazon Athena data seamlessly within Google Sheets.

 This setup requires a CData Connect Cloud instance and the CData Connect Cloud Add-On for Google Sheets.
 To get started, sign up a free trial of Connect Cloud and install the free Connect Cloud Google Sheets Add-On.